-Terms of Reference: Mangere Catchment Group
+Terms of Reference: Waitangi Catchment Group

-Purpose: To work collaboratively to maintain and improve the state and management of the Mangere River Catchment's freshwater.
+Purpose: To work collaboratively to maintain and improve the state and management of the Waitangi Catchment's fresh and coastal water.

-To work with the Northland Regional Council and its Environmental Management Committee in the Mangere River Catchment to deliver the Waiora Northland Water programme, including the review of the freshwater provisions of the current Water and Soil Plan for Northland to give effect to the
+To work with the Northland Regional Council and its Environmental Management Committee in Waitangi Catchment to deliver the Waiora Northland Water programme, including the review of the freshwater provisions of the current Water and Soil Plan for Northland to give effect to the Freshwater NPS.

-Freshwater NPS.

-To discuss and develop objectives, policies and rules to be included in the Water and Soil Plan for Northland (or other relevant regional plan) and other related actions for recommendation to the Northland Regional Council and others.
+To discuss and develop potential objectives, policies and rules to be included in the Water and Soil Plan for Northland (or other relevant regional plan) and other related actions for recommendation to the Northland Regional Council and others.